-Commonwealth Scholarships for Split-site PhD study in the UK are offered for citizens of developing Commonwealth countries.
-These scholarships are funded by the UK Department for International Development (DFID).
+Commonwealth Split-site (PhD) Scholarships are offered for citizens of developing Commonwealth countries.
+These scholarships are funded by the UK Department for International Development (DFID), with the aim of contributing to the UK’s international development aims and wider overseas interests, supporting excellence in UK higher education, and sustaining the principles of the Commonwealth.
 For information on other scholarships offered by the CSC, visit our Apply page.

 All subject areas are eligible, although the CSC’s selection criteria give priority to applications that demonstrate the strongest relevance to development.

-Terms and conditions and eligibility
+Terms and conditions